go-sql-driver/mysql/README.md

 ```
 user:password@/
 ```

-### TLS support
-For TLS support set the `tls` parameter to one of the following values:

- * `true`: Server certificate is signed by a trusted authority.
- * `skip-verify`: Server certificate is self-signed with no root authority.
- * `custom`: Server certifiate is signed by a self-managed authority, and/or a client certificate is used. `custom` can be any value that coorisponds to a custom `tls.Config` registered with [`mysql.RegisterTLSConfig`](http://godoc.org/github.com/go-sql-driver/mysql#RegisterTLSConfig).

 ### `LOAD DATA LOCAL INFILE` support
 For this feature you need direct access to the package.
 Therefore you must change the import path (no `_`):